slizbethellis/Crystal-Collector/README.md

 The value of each crystal is hidden, and the user must determine the value of each crystal by watching the score change.

+This game utilizes jQuery for the logic, and Bootstrap 3 for the layout.

 Follow the instructions on the page and play the game here: https://slizbethellis.github.io/Crystal-Collector/

 ![Crystal Collector](/crystal-collector.png?raw=true)